minispooner/SANS_KringleCon_2021_Walkthrough/13 - FPGA Programming.md

 ## Summary
-Go to Jacks rooftop and learn how to program FPGA (wavelengths).
+Go to Jack's rooftop and learn how to program FPGA (wavelengths).

 **Objective**: "Write your first FPGA program to make a doll sing.
 You might get some suggestions from Grody Goiterson, near Jack's elevator."